 “The law well settled that the attorney fees are the primary obligation of the party for whom the services are rendered.”
 In re Marriage of Stufflebeam, 283 Ill.
 App.
 3d 923, 929 (1996) “Under Illinois law, each party pays his or her own attorney fees unless the party seeking fees is unable to pay and the other spouse has the ability to do so.”
 Berger v.
 Berger, 357 Ill.
 App.
 3d 651, 662 (2005)

-In Chicago, Illinois, there are two ways that your spouse can be responsible for your attorney’s fees: 1) the interim attorney’s fees (those fees that are owed to an attorney during the divorce) and 2) Final attorney’s fees (those fees which are owed at the end of a divorce).
+In Illinois, there are two statutory regimes that govern how your spouse can be responsible for your attorney’s fees: 1) the interim attorney’s fees (those fees that are owed to an attorney during the divorce) and 2) Final attorney’s fees (those fees which are owed at the end of a divorce).

 To determine if your spouse should be responsible for paying those attorney’s fees you must file a petition for interim attorneys fees where the court will take the following factors into consideration:

 - the income and property of each party, including alleged marital property within the sole control of one party and alleged non-marital property within access to a party;

 - The needs of each party;

 - The realistic earning capacity of each party;